hulksyed07/food_ordering_app/README.md

 * Please use rake db:seed before using the application.
 This will create some dummy data useful for testing.

+* Please run this command before running the tests: "rails db:migrate RAILS_ENV=test"

+* Run the test suite using the command: "rspec"

 * Database creation

 * Database initialization

-* Run the test suite using the command: rspec

 * Services (job queues, cache servers, search engines, etc.)